-The application will be due on December 18.
-Your camper can go ahead and reach out to people they’d like to serve as references for them, and they can begin to work on a personal essay about why they’d like to participate in the CILT program and what they hope to gain from it.
-Applicants will be informed of their status in February.
+The application will be due on Nov.
+29. Your camper can start now reaching out to people they’d like to serve as references, and they can begin to work on a personal essay about why they’d like to participate in the CILT program and what they hope to gain from it.
+Applicants will be informed of their status in January 2022.

 The Camper in Leadership Training Program is for campers, age 16 and/or rising high school juniors, who have potential leadership skills and who seek to be future counselors at Camp Sea Gull and Camp Seafarer.
 The program is designed to provide opportunities to develop and sharpen leadership skills and acquire the knowledge that will help prepare the camper to become an effective counselor.

 A CILT is assigned to a cabin of younger campers, where he/she will receive training from the counselors in all aspects of cabin life.
 However, at no time is a CILT left in charge of a cabin.
 Each CILT is also assigned to an activity of his/her choice, based on certifications and ranks earned.
 The CILT becomes as skilled as possible in this specialized segment of the Camp program and is taught effective teaching techniques.
 During the week, a CILT will work seven activity periods on his/her assigned activity.
 The remainder of the CILT’s activity time is open for him/her to pursue activities and goals of interest, to work on ranks, and to spend time with campers.

 Under the leadership of the Director of Leadership Development at Camp Seafarer and the Director of Camper Life at Camp Sea Gull, CILTs will participate in trainings throughout their time at Camp to enhance their skills.
 Sessions will be led on the following topics: